 Most challenges or problems you’re faced with in life are a result of blocked or imbalanced energies.
 These energies are most often locked in living and workspaces where you spend most of your time.

 So, if you want more prosperity, you must create a home or work environment that allows the energies of wealth and abundance.

 Both types were developed before the “Book of Changes” (the I Ching), which describes the cosmology and philosophy of ancient China.
 Both baguas are associated with the eight compass directions, and both use cardinal directions.
 But keep in mind that the bagua is quite powerful.
 So it’s essential to use it carefully and correctly.

 Feng Shui Element: Wind

-Happiness, peace and fortunate opportunities with the ability to take advantage of them.
+This represents happiness, peace, and the ability to take advantage of opportunities.

 Life Area: Fame and Reputation

-Representing how others perceive you and how they value and recognize your contributions.
+This represents how others perceive you and how they value your contributions.
 It also corresponds to illumination from within, integrity and honesty.

 Feng Shui Element: Fire

 This represents long-lasting, harmonious relationships built on mutual trust and unconditional love.